algreasley/snap-and-dock/README.md

 ## From Main Window

-1. Add DockingManager.js in your project
+1. Add the contents of the lib folder into your project
 2. Create new instance of DockingManager, like ```const dockingManager = new DockingManager();```
 3. Register instances of Openfin Windows (fin.desktop.Window) with DockingManager: ```dockingManager.register(fin.desktop.Window.getCurrent());```
 4. If you want a window to not dock to others, but only others dock to it you can pass false as the second argument of dockingManager.register: